mrbid/FractalAttackOnlineLite/README.md

 Ultimately IPv4 UDP at 144hz is the holy grail. 🙇

-### If your ping to the server is under 16ms then you will need to enble high ping mode.
+### If your ping to the server is over 16ms then you will need to enble high ping mode.
 *To enable high ping mode launch as ./fat <msaa> <start epoch> <high ping 0-333>* Either set high ping to you expected max ping with the server, or just set it to 1.

 #### Single Player version